ECE444-2023Fall/project-1-web-application-design-group1-flask-and-furious/README.md

 ```

 Setup your env variables:

 ```bash
 cp .env.template .env
 ```

-Fill this with your credentials from [supabase](https://supabase.com/dashboard/project/yqrgbzoauzaaznsztnwb/settings/api)
+Fill this with your credentials from [supabase](https://supabase.com/dashboard/project/yqrgbzoauzaaznsztnwb/settings/api) also message @Joshua-Pow for the MapBox token

 ```bash
 source .env
 ```